joarreola/ETAMessages/README.md

       objects to EtaAdapter.
 Create struct ETAIndicator to hold etaProgress and progressLabel for use in getEtaDistance().
 Update getEtaDistance() signature to remove etaProgress and progressLabel.
 Add prototype sound-playing code.
+    - Don't do pin, display or map updates in getEtaDistance().
+Remove print lines.

   - GPSsLocation.swift